stepweaver/myers-vanilla/README.md

 ## License

-This project is proprietary software developed for Myers Orthodontics.
+This project is proprietary software developed for SPARK Orthodontics.

 ---